SasirekhaPV/AWS-CertifiedSolutionsArchitect-Notes/Section 9 - Applications/README.md

 ## Elastic Transcoder

 - Converts media files from their original source formats into different formats that will play on smartphones, tablets, PCs, etc.

+## API Gateway

+- Door to AWS environment
+- Caching capabilites to increase performance
+- API Gateway is low cost and scales automatically
+- You can throttle API Gateway to prevent attacks
+- You can log results to CloudWatch
+- If you are using Javascript/AJAX that uses multiple domains with API Gateway, ensure that you have enabled CORS on API Gateway
+- CORS is enforced by the client - your browser

+## Kinesis

+- Know the difference between Streams or Firehose.
+You will be given different scenario questions and you must choose the most relevant service
+- If you want to analyse data inside firehose and streams - then use Analytics

+## Cognito

+- Federation allows users to authenticate with a Web Identity Provider such as Google, Facebook or Amazon
+- User authenticates first with the Web ID Provider and receives and authentication token, which is exchanged for temporary AWS credentials allowing them to assume an IAM role
+- It is an Identity Broker which handles interaction between your applications and the Web ID provider
+- Critically, know user pools and identity pools
+- User pool is user based.
+It handles things like user registration, authentication adn account recovery
+- Identity pools authorise access to your AWS resources and authorises you to your AWS resources